 “It is impossible to overstate the importance of the donation of the equipment and the training provided by TOF.
 STRI is the only organization in Panama that carries out high quality, long-term ocean chemistry monitoring.
 Until now, OA monitoring had only been carried out at one location in the Atlantic Ocean.
 We are now able to carry out the same monitoring at multiple locations in both the Atlantic and Pacific Oceans of Panama.
 This will be of critical importance to both the scientific community, as well as the nation of Panama”Dr. Steve Paton, Director of the Office of Bioinformatics at STRI

 The Bigger Picture

 Ocean acidification is caused globally by carbon dioxide emissions, and can be exacerbated locally by introduction of carbon into the water, such as through excess fertilization or waste water.
-In order to minimize and halt ocean acidification global CO2 emissions must halt or significantly decline, and local sources of carbon must be reduced.
+In order to minimize and halt OA, global CO2 emissions must halt or significantly decline and local sources of carbon must be reduced.
 Reducing CO2 and local sources of carbon not only helps to stop ocean acidification – it halts climate change and improves coastal water quality.
-Ocean acidification is therefore a grave threat to the ocean, but the solutions to OA will help us address the other major environmental stressors facing our ocean.
+OA is therefore a grave threat to the ocean, but the solutions to OA will help us address the other major environmental stressors facing our ocean.

 The approach we take through the IOAI is to support and strengthen actors all over the world in their individual fights to understand and address ocean acidification.
 Scientists and policymakers worldwide look to us for advice and support.
 This is an embodiment of our mission as the only community foundation for the ocean.
 Everything we do has strengthened the ability of scientists, policymakers, and ultimately communities to monitor, understand, and respond to OA.